Tsert.Com

 Pierre Innocent, Member, IEEE

 The Terabyte File System (TFS©® [patent pending] ) was developed to improve interaction with agents or applications.
 The structure of the file system is made of links and vertices/nodes.
 Each vertex or node is a file node or inode; and the links are the paths to these vertices or nodes.
+It relies on a single-level inode storage structure with no folders, and unique keys pointing directly to files.

 Agents can make search-like requests for files.
-The requests are based on path-spec based semantics, where the search keywords are the words that constitute the file path.
+The requests are based on path-spec [patent pending] based semantics, where the search keywords are the words that constitute the file path.
 Just as in search requests to a web engine, path-spec search requests can be specified with boolean logic operators such as or, and, not and, etc..

 The TFS also includes a built-in notify feature, that agents can use, when requiring notifications of access events on certain files and links.
 The TFS also includes an extended attribute layer, dealing with content, which allows a text scanning agent to add content-based keywords to an inode.